 As we've just seen, there are two competing approaches to accommodating constraints.
 One approach is to include an outright restriction on the types of acts that agents are permitted to perform in the pursuit of their ends.
-And the other approach is to give agents an end that would be achieved only by their not performing acts of certain types and to give this end priority over that of their minimizing overall performances of acts of these types.
+And the other approach is to give agents an end that would be achieved only by their not performing acts of certain types and to insist that this end has priority over that of their minimizing overall performances of these act-types.
 The former is what I'll call the side-constraint approach, and the latter is what I'll call the teleological approach.
-The key difference is that whereas the teleological approach allows that an agent's other legitimate ends could - at least, in principle - affect the permissibility of their infringing upon a constraint, the side-constraint approach doesn't.
-Note, then, that any theorist who accepts that there are constraints must be either a teleologist or a side-constraint theorist.
-For any theorist who accepts that there is a constraint against, say, φ -ing must either accept or deny that, in determining whether φ -ing is permissible, what an agent would achieve only by their not φ -ing is an end that must be weighed against the opportunity for achieving other ends by their φ -ing.
+The key difference is that whereas the teleological approach allows that an agent's other legitimate ends could-at least, in principle-affect the permissibility of their infringing upon a constraint, the side-constraint approach doesn't.
+Note, then, that any constraint-accepting theorist must be either a teleologist or a side-constraint theorist.
+For any theorist who accepts that there is, say, a constraint against φ -ing must either accept or deny that, in determining whether an agent is permitted to φ , we must weigh what can be achieved only by their φ -ing against what can be achieved only by their refraining from φ -ing.
 If they accept this, they're a teleologist.
 And if they deny this and, so, accommodate the constraint against φ -ing by holding that agents are prohibited from φ -ing for the sake of any end, then they're a side-constraint theorist.
 Also, note that, like Judith Jarvis Thomson, I'll distinguish between merely infringing upon a constraint and violating a constraint.
 A subject infringes upon a constraint against their performing a given act-type if and only if they perform an instance of that act-type.
 By contrast, a subject violates that constraint if and only if they not only infringe upon it but also act wrongly in doing so (Thomson 1986, 51).
 Thus, not all infringements are wrong, but those that are wrong are called violations.

 2.1 The Side-Constraint Approach: The side-constraint approach originates with Robert Nozick (1974).
-On this approach, constraints are side-constraints, which impose absolute limits on how agents may treat others.
+On this approach, constraints take the form of side-constraints, which impose absolute limits on how agents may treat others.
 They do so by restricting the types of acts that agents may permissibly perform in the pursuit of their ends (Nozick 1974, 29).
 And this holds even if their end is to minimize their own performances of the restricted act-types.
 Indeed, side-constraints prohibit agents from infringing upon them for the sake of any end.
 And they function this way because of their rationale: the "Kantian principle that individuals...may not be sacrificed or used for the achieving of other ends without their consent" (Nozick 1974, 30-32).